modernmt/modernmt/INSTALL.md

 **Important**: follow [pre-installation steps](#pre-installation-actions) before continuing with this installation.

-This release was tested on a clean Ubuntu 16.04 server from Amazon AWS (AMI: *Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-cd0f5cb6*).
+This release was tested on a clean Ubuntu 16.04 server.

 ## Libraries that MMT requires: